What is entropy? Looking for perfection the one true cause of all disease.

 Keep organized and beware of the anarchy of chaos and art clutter, chaos is not just periods of all orders.
 As the resolution increases the size of the picture increases, but the amount of information may not.
 There is a difference between the ludicrous beauty of mathematical structures and that of great art.

-Science and innovation are chaotic, stochastic processes that cannot be governed and controlled by desk-bound planners and politicians, whatever their intentions.
-One possible escape from that hell is being into unintentional art.
+Science and innovation are a perfectly imperfect chaos, stochastic processes that cannot be governed and controlled by desk-bound planners and politicians, whatever their intentions.
+One possible escape from that hell is being into things that are considered art.

 Kiyosi Ito